 Spain, of course, has a lot to gain by bringing their massive underground economy above board.
-The official economy (as any prostitute, English teacher, or small business owner knows) is nonsense.
+The official economy (as any prostitute, unlicensed English teacher, or small business owner knows) is nonsense.

 According to my own unofficial estimates, damn near everybody is participating in the underground economy somehow.

-But if the National Statistics Institute manages to bring sex and drugs into the above-board economy, it will raise the GDP, thus lowering the debt-to-GDP ratio that Europe has been bitching about for so long.
+But if the National Statistics Institute (or Instituto Nacional de Estadística, in Spanish) manages to bring sex and drugs into the above-board economy, it will raise the GDP, thus lowering the debt-to-GDP ratio that Europe has been bitching about for so long.

-According to this article in the Guardian:
+According to this article in the Guardian…

 Most estimates put the number of sex workers in Spain at 300,000 – five times as many as are estimated to work in the UK – and, in a 2009 government survey, 39% of Spanish men said they had paid for sex.

 That means that perhaps 10 billion euros per year is moved by prostitution, plus another 5 or 6 billion by illegal drugs.
 In all, we might get a 1-2% bump in the GDP if everything goes well.

 So, Spaniards, take heart!
 Next time you’re getting your knob polished by a local housewife-turned-prostitute, know that you’re doing your patriotic duty – you’re lifting Spain out of recession!